ArtCodeStudio/shopify-admin-api/README.md

 const orderService = new Orders(shopDomain, privateAppPassword)
 ```

-If you just need an access token for a private Shopify app, or for running the tests in this library, refer to the **Tests** section below.
+If you just need an access token for a private Shopify app, or for running the tests in this library, refer to the **Tests** section above.

 ## Authorization and authentication